Date: 20th November 2019

 Meanwhile Chris and Andy were keen to investigate the post which had packing stones around it before it was back filled.
 This showed the remnant of the post to be about a metre long with a notch in it proving that it had come from an earlier other structure.
 At the bottom of the hole a hard surface could be seen and a quick check with the dumpy level proved that it was at the same level as the other lower hard surface in the road section.

-One last throw of the dice saw us investigating a small mound just to the north of our trench (this is a feature Patrick had been particularly interested in).
+One last throw of the dice saw us investigating a small mound just to the north of our trench (it’s on about 2m across and perhaps 30cm high but this feature has fascinated Patrick all season).

 It is early days but there seems no apparent reason for the mound.
-A level scattering of small stone below the plough soil, is all that has been found so far (but this does not seemed to have any connection with the road we have been excavating).
+Our, quarter section test pit, revealed just a level scattering of small stone lying below the build up of plough soil – but this does not seemed to have any connection with the road we have been excavating (too high and too far to the west).

 Date: 15th October 2019